-- If you want to do well in this course, then you will have to do well on the exams which constitutes 75% of your overall grade.
-The pre-lectures, classes, discussions, and homework are meant to help you acquire the conceptual and problem-solving skills you'll need to do well on them. - Six 50-minute exams on Mondays from 8-8:50 AM.
+If you want to do well in this course, then you will have to do well on the exams which constitutes 75% of your overall grade.
+The pre-lectures, checkpoint questions, classes, discussions, and homework are meant to help you acquire the conceptual and problem-solving skills you'll need to do well on them.

+Six 50-minute exams on Fridays from 11-11:50 AM.
 See the schedule at the end of the syllabus for the exact dates and exam content.
-You'll be assigned to a specific room on campus to take the exam. - Each exam will consist of a mix of multiple-choice questions and free response questions.
-For the free response questions, your work must start with the fundamental equations as listed on the equation sheets (these can be found on BB).
+You'll be assigned to a specific room and seat on campus to take the exam.
+There are no plans to use the 8 AM time slot on Mondays for exams as of now, but could be used if need be.

+Each exam will consist of a mix of multiple-choice questions and free response questions.
+For the free response questions, you must show all work, calculations, and reasoning to receive full credit.
+Your work must start with the fundamental equations as listed on the equation sheets in variable form (these can be found on BB).
 The majority of points for free response questions can be earned based on your work and reasoning.
-Thus it is more important to understand the conceptual and problem-solving skills needed to arrive at the final answer than to know the final answer itself. - You are allowed to bring a scientific calculator during exams.
-No cell phones or other communication devices will be allowed. - Final Exam: The final exam will be comprehensive and take place on Wednesday Dec 21st from 1-3 PM (see the final exam schedule on the UMBC website).
-This will be no make up final.
+Thus it is more important to understand the conceptual and problem-solving skills needed to arrive at the final answer than to know the final answer itself.
+Previous semesters exams will be made available for extra practice.

+You are allowed to bring a scientific calculator during exams.
+No cell phones or other communication devices will be allowed.

+Final Exam: The final exam will be comprehensive and take place on Friday May 19th from 10:30 AM - 12:30 PM (see the final exam schedule on the UMBC website).